acrylian/zenponsive/README.md

   <div class="zp-col02">zp-col02</div>
   <div class="zp-col02">zp-col02</div>
 </div>

 ```
 `.zp-wrapper` or for the main content`#zp-wrapper` is a general wrapper for the main content that is centered in the browser.
 Use it together with a width like `.zp-960`.

-By default all zp-columns become .`zp-col12` on 479px width and below and are just scaled on all other sizes.
-You can of course also nest columns within each other.

-Don't set margins, borders or paddings on the columns class elements as that will disturb the layout calculation completely (it might work in newer browsers because it is using `box-sizing: border-box`).
+Avoid setting margins, borders or paddings on the columns class elements as that will disturb the layout calculation completely (it might work in newer browsers because it is using `box-sizing: border-box`).
 Set those on the elements within the columns instead.

 Rows/wrapping zp-columns
 ----------------------